janisto/yii2-app-simple/protected/tests/README.md

-This directory contains various tests for the basic application.
+This directory contains various tests for the simple application.

 Tests in `codeception` directory are developed with [Codeception PHP Testing Framework](http://codeception.com/).

-After creating the basic application, follow these steps to prepare for the tests:
+After creating the simple application, follow these steps to prepare for the tests:

 1. Install Codeception if it's not yet installed: